Amirnlz/Tic-Tac-Toe/README.md

-Tic-Tac-Toe game with Java and also GUI with JavaFx This Tic-Tac-Toe game with JAVA and also there are two option -the first option is: you can play with Artifactual Intelligence, which is unbeaten. with the minimax algorithm: https://en.wikipedia.org/wiki/Minimax
+Tic-Tac-Toe game with Java and also GUI with JavaFx This Tic-Tac-Toe game with JAVA and also there are two option -the first option is: you can play with Artificial Intelligence, which is unbeaten. with the minimax algorithm: https://en.wikipedia.org/wiki/Minimax
 -the second option is: